-Over 6 million people visit Grand Canyon National Park each year.
+Each year, more than 6 million people visit Grand Canyon National Park.
 Fewer than 90% of them venture more than a mile below the rim.
 Only 1% make it all the way down to the Colorado River on hiking trails that begin at either the North Rim or South Rim.
 When someone hikes from one rim of the Grand Canyon down to the river, then up to the other rim, it’s called a rim-to-rim hike (or R2R for short).

 When someone hikes from one rim of the Grand Canyon down to the river, then up to the other rim, it’s called a rim-to-rim hike.

 On the first Sunday of June 2018, my wife and I took on our first rim to rim hike.
-We first set foot on the North Kaibab Trail head on the North Rim at 5:20 a.m.
-We hiked about 15 miles (24.12 km) down to canyon floor and across the Colorado River on a footbridge, then roughly 9 miles (14.48 km) up to the top of the South Rim via Bright Angel Trail.
-It took us 15 hours to go 24 miles (38.62 km) in temps as high as 110 degrees fahrenheit (46 celsius).
+We first set foot on the North Kaibab Trailhead on the North Rim at 5:20 a.m.
+We hiked about 15 miles (24.12 km) down to the canyon floor and across the Colorado River on a footbridge, then roughly 9 miles (14.48 km) up to the top of the South Rim via Bright Angel Trail.
+It took us 15 hours to go 24 miles (38.62 km) in temps as high as 110 degrees Fahrenheit (46 celsius).

 Our first rim-to-rim hike was one we’ll cherish forever.
 The best feeling of all is taking that last step off the dirt trail on to the asphalt path on the rim and looking far off into the distance of the canyon to see where you just hiked from.
 It’s a feeling to behold for sure — a combination of triumph, relief and awe.

-Although we had many experiences on our rim to rim hike that we’ll always remember, three in particular stand out more than the rest.
-They fit nicely into these categories: good, bad and ugly.
+Although we had many experiences on our rim to rim hike that we’ll always remember, three, in particular, stand out more than the rest.
+They could be described as good, bad and ugly.